dessant/search-by-image/README.md

 #### Features

-* Search with a single engine, or all enabled ones, directly from the top-level context menu item, or the browser toolbar button (see options page)
+* Search with a single engine, or all enabled ones, directly from the top-level context menu item, or the browser toolbar button (see options)
 * Detect any image on the page, including those declared in CSS and pseudo-elements
 * Select the desired image from a dialog when multiple images are found
 * Search for images from private sites (see search modes)